-Yuen-ying graduated from our women's road cycling clinic in 2017 and has taken out her FIRST EVER race license this year.
+Yuen-ying graduated from our women's road cycling clinic in 2017 and took out her FIRST EVER race license in 2018.
 We are super excited to have her back in our program and helping encourage some new riders to take up their first start lines.

 We first met Haley back in 2017 at Bikes on Broadway and were super impressed by her.
 Not only was she a strong wheel, she was sweet as pie and very supportive of the team.
 More of our riders raced along side her in 2018 and we are pleased to make her an official member of the team for our 2019 season.